The Rise of Mobile eSports in India and Asia: How Competitive Gaming Became a $103 Billion Industry

 The Esports World Cup 2025 in Riyadh drew 3 million on-site attendees and 750 million total online viewers.
 Mobile eSports is not merely growing.
 It is becoming the dominant format for competitive gaming globally, and India is positioned to be one of its most significant growth markets.

-Why Mobile eSports is Booming in 2025
+Why Mobile eSports in India Is Booming in 2025

 A major driver of mobile eSports growth in India is accessibility.
 Smartphones are substantially more widespread in India and across Asia than PCs or high-cost gaming consoles.
 As data costs have declined and 4G and 5G networks have expanded, mobile gaming has become an affordable entry point for millions of players who would be excluded from PC or console-based competitive gaming.
 This democratisation extends beyond urban centres to smaller towns and rural areas where smartphone penetration has grown rapidly.